An Accurate Estimator of Whole Body Fat Percentage and Risk

-While DEXA scans (Dual Energy X-ray Absorptiometry) are intended to measure bone mineral density, they also provide an accurate estimate of body fat percentage, but not everyone wants to or can go for this kind of testing to determine how much body fat they have.
+DEXA scans (Dual Energy X-ray Absorptiometry) are intended to measure bone mineral density, but they also provide an accurate estimate of body fat percentage; however, not everyone wants to, or can, go for this kind of testing to determine how much body fat they have.
 While most gyms and many pharmacies often have handheld impedance body fat analyzers, these can be affected greatly by changes in body water status, as can high-tech digital bathroom scales that have body fat analyzers built in.

 The body fat percentage chart below from the American Council on Exercise (ACE) is commonly used by trainers and gyms to determine body fat percentage, but it is limited as it is based solely on BMI.

-A study published in 2018 [1] systematically explored more than 350 anthropometric measurements to identify a simple linear equation that is more accurate than BMI at estimating whole body fat percentage in both men and women.
+A study published in 2018 [1] systematically explored more than 350 anthropometric measurements to identify that the Relative Fat Mass equation is more accurate than BMI at estimating whole body fat percentage in both men and women.

 Relative Fat Mass (RFM): 64 − (20 × (height/waist)) + (12 × sex), where sex = 0 for men and 1 for women [1]